Consensys/doc.orion/docs/Tutorials/TLS.md

 TLS trust mode for the server.
 The trust mode defines which nodes can connect to the server.
 Options:

-* `whitelist` - Only nodes that have previously connected to this node and have been added to `tlsknownclients` can connect.
-New clients are not added to `tlsknownclients`.
+* `whitelist` - Only nodes presenting certificates with fingerprints in `tlsknownclients` can connect.

 * `tofu` - Trust-on-first-use.
 Only the first node that connects identifying as a certain host can connect as the same host in the future.
 Nodes identifying as other hosts can still connect.
 To restrict access, change